swcarpentry/shell-novice/01-filedir.md

 3.  displays that program's output, then
 4.  displays a new prompt to tell us that it's ready for more commands.

-> ## Username variation {.callout}
+> ## Username Variation {.callout}
 >
 > In this lesson, we have used the username `nelle` (associated
-> with our hypothetical scientist) in example input and output throughout.
+> with our hypothetical scientist Nelle) in example input and output throughout.
 > However, when
 > you type this lesson's commands on your computer,
-> you should see something different,
+> you should see and use something different,
 > namely, the username associated with the user account on your computer.
+This
+> username will be the output from `whoami`.
 In
-> what follows, you should always see your own username as output wherever
+> what follows, `nelle` should always be replaced by that username.
-> we have used `nelle`.

 Next,
 let's find out where we are by running a command called `pwd`